Saints. It hurt.

 “Of course!”
-Maria sang, launching herself off of his bed and landing right in front of him.
-She took a step forward causing him to take a step backwards before spinning on her heels and facing the others with widespread arms.
+Maria sang, launching herself off his bed and landing right in front of him.
+She took a step forward and he took one backward before she spun on her heels and faced the others with widespread arms.
 “I was already blessed with such an expansive world made just for me to explore and discover, but now?”
 She grinned.
 “Now I can see everything through your eyes!”

 Her energy was ridiculously infectious, and it took all of Olive’s willpower to keep his head straight.
 He mumbled, “It must be nice to be an idiot…”

-But still, the lightness leaked out from her into the air.
-And for a moment, everything felt like it might turn out alright.
+Still, the lightness leaked out from her into the air.
+And for a moment, everything felt like it might turn out all right.
 And then—

-Suddenly, she appeared right before him, landing gently on her feet, hair softly cascading down onto her shoulders as if she had just floated down from the ceiling.
+Suddenly, she appeared right before Olive, landing gently on her feet, hair softly cascading down onto her shoulders as if she had just floated down from the ceiling.

 Olive’s eyes widened.
 “Lavi—”

 Cadence yelped and leapt back.
-Maria leaned forward with interest, while Atienna covered her mouth in surprise.
+Maria leaned forward with interest while Atienna covered her mouth in surprise.
 Werner’s hand reached for his side automatically.
-Before any further action could be taken, Olive stumbled forward, putting himself in between his sister and them.
+Before any further action could be taken, Olive stumbled forward, putting himself between his sister and them.